how much protein do I need on keto?

-- There is a lot of confusion in keto land about ‘excess protein’.
+- There is a lot of confusion about ‘excess protein’ and whether you can have too much protein on keto.

 - Insulin and protein are used to build and repair your muscles, organs and the other important parts of your body.
 This is an important and beneficial use of protein and insulin.